Blatná: Church of the Assumption of the Virgin Mary

 The Church of the Assumption of the Virgin Mary lies next to the castle, at the end of the main square.
 It was founded in the 1290s as a two-aisled building with a long presbytery, and small adytum on the north side.
 It gained its present looks in 1515 when the reconstruction was finished.

 The bell tower is located next to the church.
 It was first built in 1722–1723 and was 46 m high.
 It was destroyed with most of the town in the big fire of 1834, but was built again in 1835–1836, this time at 52 m of height.

-Church of Saint John the Baptist

-The Baroque Church of Saint John the Baptist is located in the Blatná's part of Paštiky.
-It was rebuilt by renowned architect Kilian Ignaz Dientzenhofer in 1747–1752, on the order of countess Serényi.
-The church is a single-aisled building ended in a rectangular presbytery with richly decorated cornices in a Rococo style.
-The carvings inside are by Ferdinand Ublacker, the paintings are by J. V. Spitzer.
-Next to the church is a cemetery with a mortuary chapel under which is the family crypt of the Hildprandt family.
-The chapel was also built by Dientzenhofer.

-School
+J.A.
+Comenius primary school

-The building of the elementary school that carries the name of J. A. Comenius was built according to the design of the local native, architect Karel Fiala, in 1902–1904.
+The building of the primary school that carries the name of J. A. Comenius was built according to the design of the local native, architect Karel Fiala, in 1902–1904.